rsmbl/Resemble.js/README.md

 You can modify this behaviour by setting the `largeImageThreshold` option to a different value.
 Set it to **0** to switch it off completely.

-Resemble.js also supports Data URIs as strings
+Resemble.js also supports Data URIs as strings:

 ```javascript
 resemble.outputSettings({ useCrossOrigin: false });